goc9000/baon/doc/Full Language Reference.md

 * `%curlies`, `%incurlies` : As above, but for curly braces, i.e. `{` and `}`.

+* `%path` : Matches the path leading up to a file, i.e. everything up to the last `/` character, inclusive (or `\` on Windows).
+If there is no path, an empty string is returned.

 ### Actions

 Actions are introduced by the `!`, `->` or `>>` characters right after a match.
 Actions may be chained, so that the result of one is fed into another, e.g. `%s->action1->action2`.
 BAON supports the following actions: